Tynamix/ObjectFiller.NET/README.md

 It has a very comfortable Fluent API.
 You are able to fill object instances or you just let them create for you.
 It is possible to create instances of classes which have constructors with parameters.
-You can also fill properties which are a interface.
+You can also fill properties which are derived by a interface.
-The **.NET ObjectFiller** also supports Lists and Dictionaries.
+The **.NET ObjectFiller** also supports IEnumerable<T> (and all derivations) and Dictionaries.

 ##Where can i get it?
 Easy, you can find it at nuget!
 It's just one DLL!